hashicorp/terraform-provider-azurerm/website/docs/r/redhat_openshift_cluster.html.markdown

 * `encryption_at_host_enabled` - (Optional) Whether main virtual machines are encrypted at host.
 Defaults to `false`.
 Changing this forces a new resource to be created.

+**NOTE:** `encryption_at_host_enabled` is only available for certain VM sizes and the `EncryptionAtHost` feature must be enabled for your subscription.
+Please see the [Azure documentation](https://learn.microsoft.com/en-us/azure/virtual-machines/disks-enable-host-based-encryption-portal?tabs=azure-powershell) for more information.

 * `disk_encryption_set_id` - (Optional) The resource ID of an associated disk encryption set.
 Changing this forces a new resource to be created.

 ---